mikanbako/Android-Application-Build-Script-Extension/README.txt

             * Coverage report to "reports/coverage.html" and
               "reports/coverage.xml" in test project when you run text-xml target with emma target.

+        verify-test-result : Check the JUnit XML report.
+And fail this build if the test is failure.

+            * This target needs the test results report from test-xml target.

+            * If the test is successful, this target does not anything.

         Example :